ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 Features

-Automatically report and highlight any abnormal SMART information.
+* automatically reports and highlights any anomalies;

-Ability to enable / disable SMART.
+* allows enabling/disabling SMART;

-Ability to enable / disable Automatic Offline Data Collection - A short self-check that the drive will perform automatically every four hours with no impact on performance.
+* allows enabling/disabling Automatic Offline Data Collection - a short self-check that the drive will perform automatically every four hours with no impact on performance;

-Ability to set global and per-drive options for smartctl.
+* supports configuration of global and per-drive options for smartctl;

-Display drive identity, capabilities, attributes, error and self-test logs.
+* displays drive identity information, capabilities, attributes, and self-test/error logs;

-Perform SMART self-tests.
+* performs SMART self-tests;

-Ability to load smartctl output as a "virtual" device, which acts just like a real (read-only) device.
+* can read in smartctl output from a saved file, interpreting it as a read-only virtual device;

-Works on most smartctl-supported operating systems.
+* works on most smartctl-supported operating systems;

-Extensive help information.
+* has extensive help information.